 Where can I rent a boat in Weirs Beach?

-NEW for 2020, you can now rent a jet ski at the heart of Weirs Beach, at the Winnipesaukee Pier.
+You can rent a jet ski at the heart of Weirs Beach, at the Winnipesaukee Pier.
 The rentals are offered by Weirs Beach Jet Ski Rentals, (603) 393-1188.
 You can rent by the hour, day or week.
 Also available for rent at the Winnipesaukee Pier are stand-up paddle boards, single-person kayaks, and pontoon boats.
 One of the big advantages of renting a pontoon boat is that no NH boating license is required.

 You don’t have to rent a boat at all if you just want to try out waterskiing, wakeboarding, tubing, and other fun water sports.
 Weirs Beach Water Sports, (603) 630-1298, at the Winnipesaukee Pier in Weirs Beach, offers all of the above behind their ski boat.

 At the Weirs channel, you’ll find North Water Marine (formerly Thurston’s) (603) 366-4811, which rents waterskiing boats and pontoon boats; and “Winni” Marine, the Weirs Beach branch of Winnisquam Marine (formerly Channel Marine) (603) 366-4801, which also rents ski boats and pontoon boats.

 There are four marinas nearby to Weirs Beach that are only a 10 minute drive away.

 The other three nearby marinas are Meredith Marina (603) 279-7921, which rents waterskiing boats, pontoon boats, and jet skis; Irwin Marine (603) 524-6661 in Laconia, which rents waterskiing and pontoon boats; and Fay’s Boat Yard (603) 293-8000 in Gilford, which rents pontoon boots, ski boats and sailboats (daysailers).